enplore/nvd3-charts/README.md

 `npm install --save github:enplore/nvd3-charts`

-Then `@import 'nvd3-charts/gaugeChart'` after importing d3 and nvd3 packages.
+Then `import 'nvd3-charts/gaugeChart';` after importing d3 and nvd3 packages.
 To use, just use nv.models.xxx as per below.

 ## Use
 ### Gauge chart